Prof. Dr. Friedrich Holl

 Mr. Macori was a research fellow from January 2016 until September 2019.

 Kristina Sander holds a M.Sc. degree in the field of technology from the Karlsruhe Institute of Technology (KIT), Germany.
 Her main areas of expertise are IT/cyber security and information protection in the energy context.
 Working for the international security management consultancy VICCON, she has gained theoretical and practical expertise in areas such as IT/cyber security and risk & security management.
+She was a research fellow until April 2019.

 Nuclear Security Scientist